-- (1) The Funds are riskier than alternatives that do not use leverage because the Funds magnify the performance of their Reference Assets. - (2) With respect to the T-Rex 2X Long Bitcoin Daily Target ETF, the Fund pursues a daily investment objective that is to magnify the performance of Bitcoin. - (3) With respect to the T-Rex 2X Inverse Bitcoin Daily Target ETF, the Fund pursues a daily investment objective that is inverse to the performance of Bitcoin, a result opposite of most mutual funds and ETFs. - (4) The pursuit of their daily investment objective means that the return of the Funds for a period longer than a full trading day will be the product of a series of daily leveraged or leveraged inverse returns, for each trading day during the relevant period.
-As a consequence, especially in periods of market volatility, the volatility of a Reference Asset may affect the Fund's return as much as, or more than, the return of Bitcoin.
-Further, the return for investors that invest for periods less than a full trading day will not be the product of the return of the Fund's stated daily leveraged or leveraged inverse investment objective and the performance of Bitcoin for the full trading day.
+- (1) The Funds are riskier than alternatives that do not use leverage because the Funds magnify the performance of their Reference Assets. - (2) With respect to the T-Rex 2X Long Bitcoin Daily Target ETF and the T-Rex 2X Long Ether Daily Target ETF, each Fund pursues a daily investment objective that is to magnify the performance of its Reference Asset. - (3) With respect to the T-Rex 2X Inverse Bitcoin Daily Target ETF and the T-Rex 2X Inverse Ether Daily Target ETF, each Fund pursues a daily investment objective that is inverse to the performance of its Reference Asset, a result opposite of most mutual funds and ETFs. - (4) The pursuit of their daily investment objective means that the return of the Funds for a period longer than a full trading day will be the product of a series of daily leveraged or leveraged inverse returns, for each trading day during the relevant period.
+As a consequence, especially in periods of market volatility, the volatility of a Reference Asset may affect the Fund's return as much as, or more than, the return of Bitcoin or ether.
+Further, the return for investors that invest for periods less than a full trading day will not be the product of the return of the Fund's stated daily leveraged or leveraged inverse investment objective and the performance of Bitcoin or ether for the full trading day.
 During periods of high volatility, the Fund may not perform as expected and the Fund may have losses when an investor may have expected gains if the Fund is held for a period that is different than one trading day.